O2 and VCCP Give EU Roaming a Football Travel Story

 |

-The UK network has launched "Find the Beautiful Game in Beautiful Places," an integrated campaign that establishes inclusive EU roaming as the reason your summer holiday gets better.
+The network launches "Find the Beautiful Game in Beautiful Places" to establish inclusive EU roaming as the reason your summer holiday gets better.

-Created by VCCP, the campaign arrives in the fifth year since O2 committed to its no-extra-cost EU roaming offering.
+London-based agency VCCP created the integrated campaign, which arrives in the fifth year since O2 committed to its no-extra-cost EU roaming offering.

-As millions of UK travelers head to Europe this summer, many will be using their data to track down the best spots to watch the football.
+As millions of British travelers head to Europe this summer, many will be using their data to track down the best spots to watch the World Cup.

 The work sits inside O2's broader "Essential for Living" platform, which establishes the network as something that enables real experiences.